-Now make your water solution to cover your pickles.
+Now make your water solution (that will become the brine) to cover your pickles.
 I find 3 litres of water nicely covered 6 pounds of cucumbers.
-So, in a clean mixing bowl I dissolve 6 TBSP of sea salt into non-cholorinated tepid (not boiled!) water.
+So, in a clean mixing bowl I dissolve 6 TBSP of sea salt into non-chlorinated tepid (not boiled!) water.
 If this math scares you: Just fill a pot of water, eye-ball how much water you think will cover your cucumbers by three inches.
 Then, add sea salt by the TBSP and keep adding salt until it reaches a mouth-puckering saltiness that’s enjoyable.
 If it’s sickeningly salty, you’ve added too much salt.
 Too much salt means the environment will be too sterile, and the cukes won’t culture, all the salt just kills the good bacteria.
-Too little salt, and the unwanted moulds will take over and you’ll have a rotten batch.
+Too little salt, and the unwanted molds will take over and you’ll have a rotten batch.
 Once you’ve mixed your water and salt solution, pour over your pickles to cover them by three inches.

 *note: if you are using chlorinated city water, boil all your water and then let it cool down (without a lid to off-gas) to room temp and use that for your brine.

 Check on the pickles every few days, scooping away the foam and skin.
 If the plate and weight are getting slimy, I wash them with soap and boiled water.
 After about 7-10 days, you won’t have to scrape the foam anymore.
 Just leave them and check for taste!
 After about three weeks, they can be put into mason jars and then into the fridge.
 There, they will continue to slowly ferment, and age deliciously.
 In the fridge, they can last up to a year.
-Then they will be REALLY sour, but so good!
+Then they will be REALLY sour, but so goo

 They are turning sour, but not quite finished culturing to my taste buds.
 So I left them in the crock for another week.
 Below, after three weeks, they are nearly perfect!
 So, I transferred them into gallon jars to store in the fridge so they can slowly ferment through the season.
 They are SO GOOD!